Grigori Rasputin: Death

 According to Yusupov's account, Rasputin was invited to his palace shortly after midnight and ushered into the basement.
 Yusupov offered tea and cakes which had been laced with cyanide.
 After initially refusing the cakes, Rasputin began to eat them and, to Yusupov's surprise, appeared unaffected by the poison.
 Rasputin then asked for some Madeira wine (which had also been poisoned) and drank three glasses, but still showed no sign of distress.
 (Note: The claim that Stanislas Lazovert confessed on his deathbed that he applied mock-poison to the wine and pastries instead of cyanide to avoid violating the Hippocratic Oath appears to be incorrect and likely originated with the book The Ochrana: The Russian Secret Police, in which the author merely assumes that Lazovert utilized mock-poison.)
 At around 2:30 am, Yusupov excused himself to go upstairs, where his fellow conspirators were waiting.
 He took a revolver from Pavlovich, then returned to the basement and told Rasputin that he had "better look at the crucifix and say a prayer", referring to a crucifix in the room, then shot him once in the chest.
 The conspirators then drove to Rasputin's apartment, with Sukhotin wearing Rasputin's coat and hat in an attempt to make it look as though Rasputin had returned home that night.
 Upon returning to his palace, Yusupov went back to the basement to ensure that Rasputin was dead.
 Suddenly, Rasputin leaped up and attacked Yusupov, who freed himself with some effort and fled upstairs.
 Rasputin followed Yusupov into the palace's courtyard, where Purishkevich shot him.
 He collapsed into a snowbank.
 The conspirators then wrapped his body in cloth, drove it to the Petrovsky Bridge and dropped it into the Little Nevka river.

 In an unsubstantiated claim, Grand Duchess Tatiana, who was earlier alleged to have been raped by Rasputin, was present at the site of Rasputin's murder, "disguised as a lieutenant of the Chevaliers-Gardes, so that she could revenge herself on Rasputin who had tried to violate her".
 Maurice Paléologue, the French ambassador to Russia, wrote that Tatiana had supposedly witnessed Rasputin's castration, but he doubted the credibility of the rumor.

-In a modern analysis of Rasputin's death, published on the 100th anniversary of the event, Dr Carolyn Harris of the University of Toronto notes that the actual circumstances were less dramatic than Yusupov's account.
+In a modern analysis of Rasputin's death, published on the 100th anniversary of the event, Dr. Carolyn Harris of the University of Toronto notes that the actual circumstances were less dramatic than Yusupov's account.
 Rasputin's daughter recorded that her father abstained from sweet food and would not have eaten the supposedly poisoned cakes.
 An autopsy account by the official surgeon involved has no record of poisoning or drowning, but records death by a single bullet fired into the head at close range.

 Aftermath

+An excerpt about Rasputin's death from the Greek newspaper Empros.